 Do you suffer from upper abdominal pain?
 Do you vomit undigested food, even hours after you’ve finished a meal?
 You may be suffering from gastroparesis.

-Gastroparesis, also referred to as delayed gastric emptying or lazy/slow stomach, is a condition in which your stomach takes too long to empty its contents.
-In a normal process of digestion, the stomach will contract, moving food to the small intestine.
+Gastroparesis, also referred to as delayed gastric emptying, lazy stomach, or slow stomach, is a condition in which your stomach takes too long to empty its contents.
+Also, in the normal process of digestion, the stomach contracts, moving food to the small intestine.
 This process is controlled by the vagus nerve.
 However, this nerve can become damaged and gastroparesis occurs, causing the stomach and intestines to cease to function correctly.
 Food becomes stagnant in the digestive tract or moves very slowly through the digestive process.

-How Do I Know if I have Gastroparesis or Lazy Stomach?
+How Do I Know If I Have a Lazy Stomach?

 There are many signs and symptoms associated with delayed gastric emptying.
 Symptoms include:

-- Feeling of fullness after ingesting small amounts of food
+- The feeling of fullness after ingesting small amounts of food.

 Symptoms will vary depending on the individual and the degree of the condition.
 The disorder is often difficult to diagnose because many people experience gastroparesis differently.
 While some experience mild, sporadic symptoms, others may experience intense and more constant signs of the disorder.

 If signs and symptoms of gastroparesis occur, eating high-fiber foods, fatty foods, or highly carbonated beverages may exasperate your symptoms.
-If you suspect you may be suffering from a slow/lazy stomach, call our offices so that we can determine your diagnosis and treat the root cause of the issue.
+If you suspect you may be suffering from a slow or lazy stomach, call our offices so that we can determine your diagnosis and treat the root cause of the issue.

-Gastroparesis is caused by damage to the vagus nerve.
-This often occurs in individuals suffering from diabetes.
-High blood sugar levels can contribute to damaged blood vessels which, in turn, affect the nerves in the body.
+Damage to the vagus nerve causes gastroparesis, which often occurs in individuals suffering from diabetes.
+Additionally, high blood sugar levels can contribute to damaged blood vessels, which in turn affect the nerves in the body.

 Other causes of delayed gastric emptying include: